jacobcollinsdev/weather-app/README.md

 Things I've learned:
 1. Use of background images and background-position property.
+2. The text-shadow property.
-2. Reading API documentation.
+3. Reading API documentation.
-3. Understanding fetch() API.
+4. Understanding fetch() API.
-4. Extrapolating specific data.
+5. Extrapolating specific data.
-5. Implementing Date objects.
+6. Implementing Date objects.
-6. Use of keycodes.
+7. Use of keycodes.
-7. The text-shadow property.
+8. Converting Unix date to local time.